The Lost Diary of Eli McCabe

 Then we heard the beast crashing through the undergrowth, and I tell you I would not have been surprised if an elephant had emerged from the wood, the noise was so great.
 The sound woke the rest of the men from their slumber, including the boys and the Indian.
 Richard asked them what they thought it might be, but the three of them didn’t speak a word.
 They just looked at each other as if they were keeping some secret from us.

 Just as Matthew began to ridicule William for believing his grandfather’s ghost story, a roar erupted from within the surrounding wood, and this time it seemed to be coming from all sides.
-At the sound of the terrible roar, the four of us moved closer to the fire, our weapons cocked and ready.
+The four of us moved closer to the fire, our weapons cocked and ready.
 But nothing came.
 Meanwhile the two boys pleaded with us to untie them so that they could defend themselves.
 We denied their request but helped them move closer to the safety of the fire.
 Waya, however, remained where he was.
 No weapon or fire, he said, could protect us from the great spirit Kecleh-Kudleh.

 Matthew has volunteered to go ahead alone and scout out a route for our departure.
 William offered to join him, being that there is safety in numbers, and in light of our mysterious and frightening encounter last night.
 But Matthew declined, he being the bravest of our group and the most accomplished woodsman in our entire regiment.
 He feels he can move more swiftly and safely alone.
 In the meantime the rest of us will tear down our camp and prepare to move out upon Matthew’s return.